spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

-# HTTP over TLS and JWT-SVIDs
+# Authenticating Workloads over TLS-encrypted HTTP Connections Using JWT-SVIDs

 This example shows how to use the go-spiffe library to make a server workload authenticate a client workload using JWT-SVIDs fetched from the Workload API.

 JWT-SVIDs are useful when the workloads are not able to establish an mTLS communication channel between each other.
 For instance, when the server workload is behind a TLS terminating load balancer or proxy, a client workload cannot be authenticated directly by the server via mTLS and X.509-SVID.
 So, an alternative is to forego authenticating the client at the load balancer or proxy and instead require that clients authenticate via SPIFFE JWT-SVIDs conveyed directly to the server via the application layer.

 The scenario used in this example goes like this:
-1. The server starts:
+1. The server:
-   - Creates an X509Source.
+   - Creates an X509Source struct.
-   - Creates a JWTSource.
+   - Creates a JWTSource struct.
    - Starts listening HTTP requests using TLS authentication for establishing the connection.
 Only one resource is served at `/`.
-2. The reverse proxy starts:
+2. The reverse proxy:
-   - Creates an X509Source.
+   - Creates an X509Source struct.
    - Starts listening HTTP requests using TLS authentication for establishing the connection.
-It forwards request to `/` only.
+It forwards requests to `/` only.
-3. The client starts:
+3. The client:
-   - Creates an X509Source.
+   - Creates an X509Source struct.
-   - Creates a JWTSource.
+   - Creates a JWTSource struct.
    - Fetches a JWT-SVID using the JWTSource.
    - Creates a `GET /` request with the JWT-SVID set as the value of the `Authorization` header.
    - Sends the request to the proxy using TLS authentication for establishing the connection.
 4. The proxy receives the request, logs the request's method and URL, and forwards the request to the server.
 5. The server receives the request, extracts the JWT-SVID from the `Authorization` header, and verifies the token.
 If the token is valid, it logs `Request received` and returns a response with a body containing the string `Success!!!`, otherwise an `Unauthorized` HTTP code is returned.
-6. The proxy receives the response from the server and pass it to the client.
+6. The proxy receives the response from the server and passes it to the client.
-7. The client receives the response, if it has an HTTP 200 status its body is logged, otherwise it logs the status code.
+7. The client receives the response.
+If the response has an HTTP 200 status, its body is logged, otherwise the HTTP status code is logged.

-## Creating an X509Source
+## Creating an X509Source struct
-As you may noted, the three workloads create a [workloadapi.X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#X509Source).
+As you may noted, the three workloads create a [workloadapi.X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#X509Source) struct.
 ```go
 	x509Source, err := workloadapi.NewX509Source(
 		ctx,